Vedant1816/TarrifSim/README.md

 The backend runs on:
 http://localhost:3000

-If the backend uses ML prediction scripts, ensure the Python virtual environment is active.
+The backend uses ML prediction scripts ao ensure the Python virtual environment is active.

 ---